sslab-gatech/winnie/docs/walkthrough.md

 ### Step 6: Build Toy Example:
 Next, you need to perform the same steps as mentioned above, but for the toy example.sln.
 Set the toy_example.sln to Release|x64 in the aformentioned dropdown.

 ![toyExample.png](./toyExample.png)

-You should once again recieve a notification

-In this guide, I'll explain how to use Winnie to fuzz a toy example program.
-The code for this guide can be found in `samples/toy_example`.
-You can build it with Visual Studio.
-There are 3 projects in the solution:
+You should once again recieve a notification that the build has succedded.
+If you are unable to get a successful build, you likely need to install some mroe packages.
+A common one is *cannot find stdio.h* or *No Windows 10.0.19041 SDK*.

+#### NOTE: Please note that if these packages are not showing up for installation, you may have to install a different version of Visual Studio with other dependencies, that can be then utilized in Visual Studio 2017.
+At the time of writing, Visual Studio 2022 had to be installed for the Windows 10.0.19041 SDK.

+### Step 7: Copy toy_example.exe, example_library.dll, harness.dll, & samples\toy_example\out to the x64\Release\ Directory

  - toy_example: this builds the main .exe we will fuzz
  - example_library: this is a .dll containing some buggy functionality that we want to target with our fuzzer